 Few cities in the world contain so many stunning works of art in such a small space as Florence.
-Cover all the highlights of this incredible city in just three hours on our Florence walking tours.
+Cover all the highlights of this incredible city in just two hours and a half on our Florence walking tours.
 With an expert, English-speaking guide to tell you the stories behind the sights, you’ll gain a deeper understanding of the history and culture of Florence, bringing the city to life right in front of your eyes.

 Gaze at Michelangelo's David